Back to blog

 Probably the single most important part of choosing to be a sole proprietorship is the ability to have complete control over every aspect of the business.
 Whether you’re a small business owner or your sole proprietorship grows to include multiple locations and hundreds of employees, as long as you continue to operate as a sole proprietor you are able to be the sole owner or decision-maker.

-You can take time off whenever you’d like, make your own hours, devise your own operational and marketing strategies without fear of criticism or correction.
-Of course, that means that when you make mistakes you have nobody to blame but yourself, but if you are the type of person who chafes at taking direction, suggestions, or criticism, then you likely view the risks as worth the reward.
+You can take time off whenever you like.
+Make your own hours and devise your own operational and marketing strategies without fear of criticism or correction.
+When you make mistakes, you have nobody to blame but yourself.
+If you dislike taking direction, suggestions, or criticism, you likely view the risks as worth the reward.

 If you are looking to start a sole proprietorship, check out the best businesses to start with 5k.